Man wondering if addiction is a disability

 • They have a history or record of such an impairment (such as cancer that is in remission).

-• They are perceived by others as having such an impairment (such as a person who has scars from a severe burn).
+• Others may perceive them as having an impairment, such as a person with visible scars from a severe

-Substance use disorders (which is the clinical term for addiction) are mental impairments that can substantially limit a person’s ability to function in one or more important areas of life.
+Substance use disorders, or addiction, are mental impairments that can severely limit key life functions.
 This means that, as established by the ADA, the answer to the question, “Is addiction a disability?” is yes.

 It is important to understand that the ADA only applies to certain situations.
 Here’s how the scope and limitations of the law are summarized on the ADA website: